|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

-Your and your doctor will find a plan that works best for you to help you lose weight safely.
+Your and your doctor will find a plan that works best for you.

-The key to weight loss is reducing the total number of calories that you eat.
-Following a specific kind of diet, like a low-carbohydrate diet, is not necessary.
-It is much more important to choose a low calorie diet that you can stick with long-term.
+The key to weight loss is to reduce the total number of calories that you eat.
+Following a specific kind of diet, like a low-carb diet, is not necessary.
+It is much more important to choose a low calorie diet that you can stick with.

 Portion, or serving size, also plays an important role.
-Using special portion control plates and learning how to read nutrition labels may help you succeed.
+Learning how to read nutrition labels may help you succeed.

 Keep track of everything you eat and drink.
-There are several apps that can be downloaded to your phone or tablet that make tracking easier.
+There are several tracking apps that can be used on your phone or tablet.
+It makes tracking much easier.

 Ask your doctor about an exercise program.
 Even moderate-intensity exercise, like brisk walking, can help you lose weight.

-There are many easy ways to add extra activity into your daily routine.
+There are many easy ways to add extra activity into your day.
 Take stairs instead of elevators.
 Park your car a little further away.
-Limit the amount of time you spend watching television and using the computer and substitute it with activity.
+Limit the amount of time you spend watching television.
+Decrease computer time and substitute it with activity.

 Improve Sleep TOP

-Sleep apnea interferes with sleep and can create serious health complications.
-If you snore loudly or stop breathing during the night (noticed by a bed partner), talk to your doctor about getting a sleep test.
+Sleep apnea interferes with sleep.
+If you snore loudly or stop breathing during the night, talk to your doctor about getting a sleep test.
 Sleep apnea is treatable and it will improve your overall health.

 Behavior Therapy TOP